Manning: The Celtics are Broken after New York Meltdown - CLNS Media

 Tatum, afterward, sounded like hope rested in the past.
 That’s what this is about.
 A broken group.

-“Look back to those years when we were going to the conference finals, it makes you really appreciate those problems, because it’s hard.
+“Look back to those years when we were going to the conference finals, it makes you really appreciate those moments, because it’s hard.
 It’s not easy.
 Early on, probably my rookie year, I thought that was just normal,” Tatum said.
 “Winning all those games, winning games in the playoffs, probably taking it for granted a little bit.
 You enjoy those moments.
 Stuff like this happens, and I think it makes you appreciate a time like that even more, just knowing how hard it is to win in this league.”

 Udoka began the afternoon reflecting on how difficult it’s been to impress those winning habits.
 Like Groundhog Day, he quipped, he’s reminding players to get back to ball movement daily, even quarter-to-quarter.
+Changing who they are as players became necessary because of who the Celtics lost.
+Regrettably, Boston’s here because of past mistakes, these players largely asked to do more for a team that’s gotten worse around them.

-Inconsistency became the staple of these Celtics.
-He made progress with Tatum and the defense early this year, only briefly increasing the team’s assist rate before they returned to habits.
+Inconsistency became the staple of that process.
+Udoka made progress with Tatum and the defense early this year, only briefly increasing the team’s assist rate before they returned to habits.
 Tatum couldn’t move the ball like he can now when last season began.
 His complaining to officials has also decreased.
 Defensively and on the boards, he’s locked in.

 The isolation tendencies still flare up late though.
 Brown and he returned to their disconnectedness, uniting on a flashy nutmeg, but passing to each other sparingly in the loss.

 Smart, for all his efforts, remains limited as a scorer, shooter and finisher and can’t be moved off-ball.
 Schröder moves the ball and scores, but can’t shoot either.
 Richardson should probably play more often than Schröder, given the latter’s likely departure beyond this year and off-ball limitations, while Grant looks like more of a sure-fired starter over Horford with each passing game.
-Neither shoot well.

 These spacing integration stats speak to the impact of offense, but this isn’t a team on-paper that can lean on threes for 12 of their first 14 shots in the fourth quarter no matter who’s out there.